 2. Academic Challenges

 Academic preparedness is another of the top challenges of student retention.
 College courses can be rigorous and demanding.
-After a few weeks of classes, some students realize that their earlier education did not prepare them for the new curriculum.
-Others have a gap in their education that leaves them without the necessary foundation for further studies.
+After a few weeks of classes, some students realize their earlier education did not prepare them for the new curriculum.
+Others have a gap in their education, leaving them without the necessary foundation for further studies.

+Educational institutions often offer some alternatives to aid students who face academic challenges.
 Taking remedial courses can bring students up to date on required information.
-Students may also retake classes to improve grades or gain the credit they need.
+Students may also utilize resources like tutoring or retake classes to improve grades or gain the necessary credits.
 However, retaking a course can be an additional cost, leading to student attrition.
-It's essential for students to prepare to prevent this costly dilemma ahead of time.
+Students need to prepare to prevent this costly dilemma ahead of time.

 3. Balancing Commitments

-As students focus on achieving success in school and their future careers, they also handle responsibilities in other areas of their lives.
-Adult students and those studying at community colleges often have full-time jobs, children, families, or other responsibilities.
+As students focus on achieving success in school and their future careers, they also handle responsibilities in other areas.
+Adult students and those studying at community colleges often have full-time jobs, children, families, or other obligations.
 Even traditional college students often participate in internships, student councils and societies, and extracurricular activities like intercollegiate athletics.

 4. Mental Health